There are different ways to feed lambs, many ways. One method is not better

 do not eat much at an early age.
 Crumbled or textured rations

 are consumed better than pelleted creep feeds.
+Some producers use the same feed that they feed their ewes.
 The feed should

 be fresh and dry and should never be allowed to run out.